yiwen-luo/After-Work-Ride-Pattern/README.md

 We use the `d3.tsv("data.tsv", function(data) {[codes]}` function from `d3js` to import local file to a Javascript json-object array.
 Then this array could be parsed and generate the uber surge multiplier.
 The Google line chart presents great tools to add legend, color of lines and show line charts with smoothed curvature, which help us observe the uber surge price pattern.

-And then we can observe peak hours from graph and change parameters in `yellow_cab_process.py` and run
+And then we can observe peak hours from graph and change parameters in `yellow_cab_process.py` (time window, start and end pick up time ) and run

 ```
 $ python yellow_cab_process.py